Akshaychdev/redmine_bell_notifications/README.md

 ### 4. Configure Settings (Optional)

-The plugin includes automatic cleanup - no cron job needed!
-You can configure:
+Automatic cleanup and dropdown limit can be configured:

-- **Dropdown limit**: Number of notifications to show (5-50)
+- **Dropdown limit**: Number of notifications to show (5-50), default 10 (max 10 unread and 10 read)
-- **Retention period**: How long to keep notifications (30-365 days)
+- **Retention period**: How long to keep notifications (15-365 days), default 30 days
-- **Cleanup interval**: How often to run cleanup (1-168 hours)
+- **Cleanup interval**: How often to run cleanup (1-168 hours), default 24 hours

 Access settings at: **Administration > Plugins > Redmine Bell Notifications > Configure**

 ## Usage

-### For Users

-Once installed, logged-in users will see a bell icon (🔔) in the header next to "My account".
+Once installed, logged-in users will see a bell icon (🔔) in the header:

-**To view notifications:**

-1. Click the bell icon
-2. A dropdown appears showing your latest unread notifications
+- **Desktop**: After the project switcher in the header
+- **Mobile**: Next to the hamburger menu (☰) in the top-right corner

-3. Click any notification to navigate to the issue/object (marks as read automatically)
-4. Click "Mark all as read" to clear all unread notifications
+Click any notification to navigate to the issue/object (marks as read automatically), Click "Mark all as read" to move all notifications to read.

 **Notification Badge:**

-- Shows the count of unread notifications
-- Updates automatically every 60 seconds
-- Displays "99+" if you have more than 99 unread notifications
+Shows the count of unread notifications, updates every 60 seconds, displays "99+" if you have more than 99 unread notifications

-### For Administrators

 **Notification Rules:**